luismond/vjpy/README.md

 ![logo by dall-e mini](https://i.imgur.com/HmeYbDU.jpg)

 ## Concept
-A text-based approach to rhythm sequencing, with a focus on visual rhythmic sequences.
+A text-based approach to drum sequencing, with a focus on *visual* rhythmic sequences.

 ## Devices